18F/micropurchase-auctions/README.md

 2. Give your issue a title

-2. Fill out all the information requested in the issue template
+2. Fill out all the requested information

 3. Add a label `new auction`